 By default, your unit is protected with the Windows Defender antivirus software.
 However, you can apply your own security standards and antivirus strategy.

 Securing your Unit Using the Kensington Lock

-You can connect an optional Kensington lock (security cable) to your unit to prevent theft.
+Your unit is equipped with a security slot to which you can connect an optional Kensington lock (security cable) to help prevent theft.

 To secure your unit: